The man cave.

-- You can alter and change the basement in any way you choose.
-It's a blank slate when it comes to design.
+- You can alter and change the basement any way you want.
+It's a blank slate for custom-design.

-- It's big enough to accommodate all of your stuff.
-Couches, pool table, big screens and the like can fit down in your basement no problem.
+- It's big enough to accommodate your stuff.
+Couches, pool table and a big screen can fit in your basement no problem.

 - It has ample wall space for decorations.
 No matter how you choose to decorate your man cave, your basement has plenty of room for the decorations.
-You can even add walls if you need to.
+You can even add walls if you want.

 - It's secluded from the rest of the house.
-If you're looking for a place to escape to get some time to yourself, the basement is the place to do it.
+If you're looking for a place to escape, the basement is the place to do it.